Integrals along bimonoid homomorphisms: Introduction

 \section{Introduction}

 The notion of integrals of a bialgebra is introduced by Larson and Sweedler \cite{LarSwe}.
 It is a generalization of the Haar measure of a group.
 The integral theory has been used to study bialgebras or Hopf algebras \cite{LarSwe} \cite{sweedler1969integrals} \cite{radford1976order}.
 The notion of bialgebras are generalized to bimonoids in a symmetric monoidal category $\mathcal{C}$ \cite{MS} \cite{mac}.
-The integral theory is generalized to the categorical settings and used to study bimonoids or Hopf monoids \cite{BKLT}.
+The integral theory is generalized to the categorical settings and used to study bimonoids or Hopf monoids \cite{bespalov2000integrals}.

 In this paper, we introduce a notion of an integral along a bimonoid homomorphism in a symmetric monoidal category $\mathcal{C}$.
-For bimonoids $A$ and $B$, an integral along a bimonoid homomorphism $\xi : A \to B$ is a morphism $\mu : B \to A$ satisfying some axioms (see Definition \ref{201908021117}).
+For bimonoids $A$ and $B$, an integral along a bimonoid homomorphism $\xi : A \to B$ is a morphism $\mu : B \to A$ in $\mathcal{C}$ satisfying some axioms (see Definition \ref{201908021117}).
 The integrals along bimonoid homomorphisms simultaneously generalize the notions of integral and cointegral of bimonoid : the notion of integral (cointegrals, resp.) of a bimonoid coincides with that of integrals along the counit (unit, resp.).

 The purpose of this paper is to characterize the existence of a normalized generator integral along a bimonoid homomorphism in terms of the kernel and cokernel of the homomorphism.
 The reader is referred to Definition \ref{201908021117} and \ref{201907311452} for the definition of normalized integrals and generator integrals respectively.
-If $\mathcal{C}$ satisfies some assumptions (see (Assumption 0,1,2) in subsubsection \ref{201912072056}), then the existence of a normalized generator integral is characterized as follows for a homomorphism between bicommutative Hopf monoids :
+If $\mathcal{C}$ satisfies some assumptions (see (Assumption 0,1,2) in section \ref{202002201415}), then the existence of a normalized generator integral is characterized as follows.
+Note that the assumptions on $\mathcal{C}$ automatically hold if $\mathcal{C} = \mathsf{Vec}^\otimes_{k}$, the tensor category of (possibly infinite-dimensional) vector spaces over a field ${k}$ :

 \begin{theorem} Let $A,B$ be bicommutative Hopf monoids in $\mathcal{C}$ and $\xi : A \to B$ be a Hopf homomorphism.
 Then there exists a normalized generator integral $\mu_\xi$ along $\xi$ if and only if the following conditions hold : \begin{enumerate} \item the kernel Hopf monoid $Ker(\xi)$ has a normalized integral. \item the cokernel Hopf monoid $Cok (\xi)$ has a normalized cointegral. \end{enumerate} Moreover, if a normalized integral exists, then it is unique. \end{theorem}